steakhouserodriguez/zumy/README.md

-# zumocrawler
+# zumy
-The zumocrawler is a small scale robotic sandcrawler.
+Zumy is a small robot running linux using Pololu's Zumo robot chassis.

 ## Getting Started
 0. Setup the mbed